aaronallen8455/auto-split/README.md

 A GHC plugin that does automatic case splitting.

-**Under developement**

-To get started, simply enable the plugin and use `SPLIT` in a pattern match for a case statement or function declaration.
-Running GHC will then result in that pattern match being expanded to cover all missing cases.
+Simply enable the plugin and use `SPLIT` in a pattern match for a case statement or function declaration.
+Compiling the module will then result in that pattern match being expanded to cover all missing cases.

 For example, compiling this module